Godot-Dynamic-Dialog/GodotDynamicDialog/README.md

 Godot Dynamic Dialog is built upon a robust selection of technologies, each chosen to deliver the best possible experience:

-- **Godot Engine**: For game development and immersive experiences.
+- [**Godot Engine**](https://godotengine.org/): For game development and immersive experiences.
-- **Microsoft Azure**: Providing cloud services for the project.
-- **SQL Server**: For database management and storage solutions.
-- **Python**: Leveraged for its powerful scripting capabilities and versatility.
+- [**GD Script**](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_basics.html): For scripting in Godot Engine.
+- [**HTTPSSE Client**](https://docs.godotengine.org/en/stable/classes/class_httpclient.html): For real-time communication between Godot Engine and OpenAI API.
-- **OpenAI API**: Utilized for advanced natural language processing to generate dialog.
+- [**OpenAI API**](https://openai.com/blog/openai-api): Utilized for advanced natural language processing to generate dialog.

 ## Getting Started

-To get started with Godot Dynamic Dialog, please follow the installation guide below:
+To get started with Godot Dynamic Dialog, please follow our [Installation Guide](./Docs/Installation.md).
+This guide will walk you through the process of setting up the project on your local machine.

-1. **Prerequisites**
-   - Ensure you have Godot Engine installed and properly set up on your system.
-   - Obtain necessary credentials and access for Microsoft Azure and OpenAI API.

-2. **Installation**
-   - Clone the repository to your local machine.
-   - Install the required Python dependencies.
-   - Set up your SQL Server database by running the provided schema scripts (Coming Soon!)

-3. **Configuration**
-   - Configure your Azure and OpenAI API credentials as per the documentation.
-   - Update the Godot Engine settings to link with your Python scripts and SQL database.

-For detailed instructions, please refer to our documentation.
+## Project Structure

+Our project is structured as follows:

+**`/addons`**: Contains Godot Engine addons used in the project.
+This includes the HTTPSSE Client.

+**`/Assets`**: Contains all assets used in the project.
+This includes our sprites, fonts, and other resources.

+**`/Database`**: Contains the depreciated SQL database schema scripts.
+These will be implemented in the future if we decide to use a SQL database.

+**`/Docs`**: Contains all documentation for the project.
+This includes references and development guides.

+**`/DialogueManager`**: Contains the scripts and JSON Objects used in the dialogue system.

+**`/Scenes`**: Contains the scenes used in the project.
+Each scene contains its corresponding scripts alongside it.

 ## Documentation

-For more information on how to use Godot Dynamic Dialog, including tutorials, API references, and development guides, please be sure to stay posted for new documentation coming soon.
+For more information on how to use Godot Dynamic Dialog, including installation guides and references, please check out the [`/Docs`](./Docs/) Folder.

 ## Acknowledgments